-The Superintendent and Executive Director of Finance are the only persons who have the authority to create Assignments of fund balance.
+The Chief Financial Officer, Director of Budget and Finance, and Director of Accounting and Purchasing are the persons who have the authority to create assignments of fund balance.

 Unassigned Fund Balance.
 In the General Fund, amounts that are reported as Unassigned are those net spendable resources of the District that are not otherwise Restricted, Committed, or Assigned, and may be used for any purpose within the General Fund.